yellowchocobo/yellowchocobo.github.io/_pages/about.md

 Both groups I have been part of, The Earth and Beyond group at the Centre of Earth Evolution and Dynamics (Oslo, Norway) and the Earth and Planetary Surface Processes (Stanford, US)

 ![Terrestrial boulder fields (planetary analogs)](/images/Figure1.png)

+*Caption: Comparison of terrestrial locations (a-b, d-e, g-h) with their planetary analogs (c, f, i)*

 You can download my CV ![here](https://github.com/academicpages/academicpages.github.io).